Pratik-Tulkane14/Pratik-Tulkane14/README.md

 <!-- Title and About Me Section -->
 # About Me

-• 👨‍🎓 I am Pratik Tulkane
+• 👨‍🎓 I am Pratik Tulkane, having 2.5 years of experience in frontend development.

 • 🏃 In absolute love with ReactJs & NextJs with TypeScript & TailwindCSS and building web applications with it